 Time: 15+ hours

 On this route, you’ll get to see some of the best of Arizona along with a good chunk of the historic Route 66 highway.
-Take it all the way to our LA depot if you want to add Joshua Tree National Park and Disneyland to your itinerary, or cut up north to our Las Vegas depot for a shorter trip.
+Take it all the way to our LA depot to add Joshua Tree National Park to your itinerary.
+Or, cut up north to our Las Vegas depot for a shorter trip.

 Phoenix is a sprawling metropolis in the middle of the Sonoran Desert.
 It’s the cultural center of the state, with scenic drives, hiking trails, and some of the most unique museums in the country.
 Make sure to stop by the Desert Botanical Garden, and be on the lookout for local mom ‘n’ pop Mexican restaurants.
 We’ll start at the Phoenix Escape Depot and head north.